SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 # Cloud Gateway change log

-#### 5 December 2024 - Enhancement - CloudGateway 2.15.0 - Improve handling and error logging of invalid certificates
+#### 5 December 2024 - Enhancement - CloudGateway 2.15.0 - Improved handling and error logging of invalid certificates [ID 40746]

-This change makes sure that the configured HTTPS certificates for port 443 in IIS are verified and any problems with the certificate will be logged.
-If a certificate is valid but becomes invalid, the CloudGateway will now correctly catch this within 2 mins and make sure it is set to offline.
-Additionally the CloudGateway will also recover automatically when the certificates are valid again so the connection with dataminer.services is restored.
+Improvements have been implemented to ensure that the configured HTTPS certificates for port 443 in IIS are verified and any problems with a certificate will be logged.
+If a certificate is valid but becomes invalid, CloudGateway will now correctly notice this within 2 minutes and make sure it is set to offline.
+CloudGateway will also recover automatically when the certificates are valid again so the connection with dataminer.services is restored.

 #### 6 November 2024 - Enhancement - CloudGateway 2.14.5 - Dependencies updated [ID 41294]